microsoft/PlanetaryComputer/README.md

 This repository hosts issues and discussions that users can use to provide feedback, suggestion, and get help in using the Planetary Computer.

-If you are experiencing issues with using the Planetary Computer, please file an Issue on this repository.
-If you're looking for community feedback on an idea or suggestion, consider starting a discussion instead.
+If you are experiencing issues with using the Planetary Computer, please file an [issue](https://github.com/microsoft/PlanetaryComputer/issues) on this repository.
+If you're looking for community feedback on an idea or suggestion, consider starting a [discussion](https://github.com/microsoft/PlanetaryComputer/discussions) instead.

 ## Links